-The vast and highest lakes in Nepal, including Ice caps, the beautiful lakes and cliffs, and the greeneries forests that cover the landscape like an emerald carpet, are just a few of Nepal’s natural wonders that offer a paradise of grace and beauty unmatched anywhere else on Earth.
-However, are you Thinking of exploring the Himalayas by Helicopter?
+The vast, high lakes in Nepal, including Ice caps, the beautiful lakes and cliffs, and the green forests that cover the landscape like an emerald carpet, are just a few of Nepal's natural wonders that offer a paradise of grace and beauty unmatched anywhere else on Earth.
+However, are you thinking of exploring the Himalayas by Helicopter?
 Check out the video of Mount Everest.

 You may be surprised to learn that Nepal, with more than 6,000 River valleys, 3,252 ice caps, and 2,323 lakes, has the second-highest density of inland water resources.